-Holidays don’t always go to plan; sometimes you’ll find yourself wanting to make an official complaint about your hotel or tour operator.
-But many of us find this difficult – even scary – and it can end up feeling like more hassle than it’s worth, or even downright frustrating.
+Holidays don’t always live up to their promise, and you’ll find yourself wanting to make an official complaint about your hotel or tour operator.
+But many of us find complaining difficult – even scary – and it can end up feeling like more hassle than it’s worth.

 So, how can you complain effectively?